novoda/react-native-workshop/slides.md

 tl;dr: Do not use `var`.

-Long explanation: `var` is a variable that can have multiple values like `let`, but it's visible in the outer scope (which means, globally if declared outside a function, in the whole function body if declared inside). `let` will only be visible inside the scope it's declared in (e.g., a `for` loop inside a function).
+`var` is a variable that can have multiple values like `let`, but it's visible in the outer scope (which means, globally if declared outside a function, in the whole function body if declared inside). `let` will only be visible inside the scope it's declared in (e.g., a `for` loop inside a function).

 ```javascript
 const count = 10;